 By Ina Cordle

-Wharton Equity Partners and Northwood Ravin just bought the late Marty Taplin’s office building and property in Bay Harbor Islands for $20.25 million, with plans to develop a mixed-use project, The Real Deal has learned.
+Wharton Equity Partners, through its Wharton Urban platform, and Northwood Ravin just bought the late Marty Taplin’s office building and property in Bay Harbor Islands for $20.25 million, with plans to develop a mixed-use project, The Real Deal has learned.

 David E. Eisenberg , CEO of Wharton Equity Partners, told TRD that the joint venture’s preliminary plans are to develop a mixed-use project with Class A offices, boutique retail space and luxury apartment rentals.
 The exact size is not yet known, but the property is zoned B-1, allowing up to 65 feet, or about five stories of commercial and residential uses.
 The additional parcel is zoned Gateway, allowing for multifamily and apartments.